 The most typical reason for the removal of a credit account (this article doesn’t apply to other items, like derogatory marks or hard inquiries) is that the account in question has simply aged out.
-Contrary to the belief of many, accounts are not immediately removed from your credit report when they’re reported as closed.
-Instead, those accounts and their information will typically remain on your report for seven to ten years before being completely deleted.
-If you’ve received a notification about the removal of a closed account from your credit report, this is very likely the reasoning behind the move.
+Contrary to the belief of many, accounts are not immediately removed from your credit reports when they’re reported as closed.
+Instead, those accounts and their information will typically remain on your reports for seven to ten years before being completely deleted.
+If you’ve received a notification about the removal of a closed account from your credit reports, this is very likely the reasoning behind the move.

-Often, if your lender has recently changed their business name, your old account will be removed from your report and replaced by an account with the updated name.
-This type of maneuver is usually relatively easy to spot: If a new account has been added to your credit report with the same open date, balances and other information as the account that’s been removed, a lender name change is probably the cause.
+Often, if your lender has recently changed their business name, your old account will be removed from your reports and replaced by an account with the updated name.
+This type of maneuver is usually relatively easy to spot: If a new account has been added to your credit reports with the same open date, balances and other information as the account that’s been removed, a lender name change is probably the cause.

-If the account in question shouldn’t have been on your report in the first place, then you may be receiving a removal notification because the initial error has been corrected.
+If the account in question shouldn’t have been on your reports in the first place, then you may be receiving a removal notification because the initial error has been corrected.
 This could happen as a result of a dispute you filed directly with the credit bureau, or because your lender contacted the bureau to correct inaccurate prior reporting.

-If your removed account doesn’t fit under any of these other explanations, it’s possible that your account was removed from your report due to a mistake by your lender or the credit bureau.
+If your removed account doesn’t fit under any of these other explanations, it’s possible that your account was removed from your reports due to a mistake by your lender or the credit bureau.
 If you think the account in question should not have been removed at all, you could contact your lender or file a dispute directly with the credit bureau to get to the bottom of the disappearance.Check your credit now